AdobeDocs/pass.en/help/authentication/rest-api-overview.md

 ## Overview {#over}

-The Adobe Pass authentication REST API provides direct access to the TV Everywhere (TVE) authentication and authorization services.
+The Adobe Pass Authentication REST API provides direct access to the TV Everywhere (TVE) authentication and authorization services.
 This API supports two primary architectures: Server-to-Server or Connected Devices (e.g. game consoles, Smart TVs, set-top boxes, etc.) applications that do not have web browsing capabilities.

 ### Server-to-Server

-Server-to-Server solutions involve Programmer client applications that integrate with Programmer services that connect with Adobe Pass authentication services for TVE flows.
+Server-to-Server solutions involve Programmer client applications that integrate with Programmer services that connect with Adobe Pass Authentication services for TVE flows.
 This approach shifts most of TVE implementation from the client to the server where a single, unified authorization module can be built and maintained.
 The primary remaining responsibility of the client applications is the management of a web view for user authentication.